Charmonium content of $\chi_{c1}(3872)$ in light-cone sum rules at twist 3: QCD Sum Rules for charmonium couplings to and

-In order the obtain the sum rules, Borel transformation should be applied to suppress the contributions of higher states and the continuum to the correlation function, and the remaining contributions of higher states and continuum are subtracted using quark hadron duality.
-The obtained sum rules from each of the structures are:
+In order to obtain the sum rules, Borel transformation should be applied to the correlation function to suppress the contributions of higher states and the continuum, and we obtain the following sum rules at the end:

 where $s_0=m_{c\bar{c}}^2/4+\alpha$, and $\alpha >0$.
 Wandruza-Wilczek relations stated above reveal that $h^{(p)}_{\parallel}(1/2)=0$.

 The $z_{\nu}$ term in Eq.(\ref{Buterm}) requires one partial integration over $u$.
 Using the definitions of $a(u)$, $A(u)$ and $B(u)$, we obtain the following integral: